IanLKaplan/s3logreader/README.md

 This code relies on the [javaorc](https://github.com/IanLKaplan/javaorc) library.
 The S3 FileSystem that is built by the ```buildFileSystem()``` function in the ```BatchToOrc``` class relies on the AWS_ACCESS_KEY and AWS_SECRET_KEY environment variables to authenticate for S3 access.

+## Hosting a web site on AWS S3

+In 2018 I wrote [Hosting a web site on AWS S3](https://medium.com/hackernoon/hosting-a-website-on-aws-s3-9aed18cec1ed), published on Medium.
+This article references Amazon's guide to setting up an S3 hosted web site: [Configuring a static website using a custom domain registered with Route 53](https://docs.aws.amazon.com/AmazonS3/latest/userguide/website-hosting-custom-domain-walkthrough.html)

+As described in the Amazon guide, I set up logging for my web sites.
+The S3 web access logs are written to an S3 log file bucket.
+In the management section for the log file bucket, I set up a rule that deletes log files that are older than 3 months.
+The log file bucket is the S3 bucket that is read by this software.

+## ORC Log file Bucket

+I created an ORC logfile S3 bucket.
+This is the target of the log file to ORC processing for all of my domain web logs.
+Note that the log files have a bucket_name field that becomes an ORC column.